-- Starting with reporting year 2002, facilities can determine their latitude and longitude by using the TRI Facility Siting Tool found on the TRI Home page.
+- Starting with Reporting Year 2002, facilities could provide an email address for the Technical Contact.
+EPA encourages all facilities to take advantage of this new opportunity.
+By providing an email address, facilities will receive the following benefits: - Real-time notifications when a Facility Data Profile (FDP) has been updated and posted to the FDP website <www.triefdp.org> - D Receive TRI Program updates and other important notifications. - Use of the ATRS was discontinued after Reporting Year 2001.
+ATRS 2001, however, may still be used to revise data for reporting years 1987 to 2001. - Starting with reporting year 2002, facilities can determine their latitude and longitude by using the TRI Facility Siting Tool found on the TRI Home page.
 For more information about the siting tool see Appendix E. - Starting with reporting year 2001, lead and lead compounds are classified as persistent, bioaccumulative and toxic (PBT) chemicals.
 The reporting thresholds for lead and lead compounds, except when lead is contained in stainless steel, brass or bronze alloys, have been lowered to 100 pounds.
 For specific guidance on the reporting of lead, see page 15. - Starting with reporting year 2001 the qualifier for isopropyl alcohol has been changed to match exactly the qualifier that is listed in the Code of Federal Regulations, the new qualifier is "Only persons who manufacture by the strong acid process are subject, no supplier notification."
-EPA believes that use of this qualifier will make it clearer that only facilities that manufacture isopropyl alcohol by the strong acid process are subject to reporting (i.e., processors and users of isopropyl alcohol are not subject to reporting). - " A list of EPCRA section 313 industry-specific and chemical-specific guidance documents and information on ordering these documents free of charge is provided on page vii. - Starting with reporting year 2000, new chemical activity threshold levels are set for persistent, bioaccumulative and toxic (PBT) chemicals and chemical categories (Section B.4.e).
+EPA believes that use of this qualifier will make it clearer that only facilities that manufacture isopropyl alcohol by the strong acid process are subject to reporting (i.e., processors and users of isopropyl alcohol are not subject to reporting). - A list of EPCRA section 313 industry-specific and chemical-specific guidance documents and information on ordering these documents free of charge is provided on page vii. - Starting with reporting year 2000, new chemical activity threshold levels are set for persistent, bioaccumulative and toxic (PBT) chemicals and chemical categories (Section B.4.e).